MicrosoftDocs/quantum-docs/articles/contributing-style-guide.md

 - If a function or operation takes multiple type arguments, or if the role of a single type argument is not obvious, consider using a short capitalized word prefaced by `T` (for example, `TOutput`) for each type.
 - Do not include type names in argument and variable names; this information can and should be provided by your development environment.
 - Denote scalar types by their literal names (`flagQubit`), and array types by a plural (`measResults`).
-  For arrays of qubits in particular, consider denoting such types by `Register` where the name refers to a sequence of qubits that are closely related in some way.
+  For arrays of qubits, consider denoting such types by `Register` where the name refers to a sequence of qubits that are closely related in some way.
 - Variables used as indices into arrays should begin with `idx` and should be singular (for example, `things[idxThing]`).
-  In particular, strongly avoid using single-letter variable names as indices; consider using `idx` at a minimum.
+  Avoid using single-letter variable names as indices; consider using `idx` at a minimum.
 - Variables used to hold lengths of arrays should begin with `n` and should be pluralized (for example, `nThings`).

 # [Examples](#tab/examples)